Join us for an adventure in flavor!

 green beans and potatoes added in.

-Add in potatoes and green beans.
+Then it’s time to add in potatoes and green beans.
 Cook for 10-15 minutes.

 corn and zucchini added to the pot.